nathankot/nathankot.github.io/source/_posts/2013-09-05-modding-the-happy-hacking-keyboard.markdown

 {% img /images/posts/hhkb-3.jpg 600 Bootloader Reset Button %}

-I want to avoid turning this post into a guide, for complete instructions on how to set this up yourself again check out Grumpy Lemming's post.
-Instead I want to focus on describing how I feel this new board has benefited me as a programmer, and *why I think every programmer that likes to tweak their workflow should try this out*.
+I want to avoid turning this post into a guide, if you get the completed board from Hasu it is extremely straightforward.
+For complete instructions on how to set this up with a Teensy again check out Grumpy Lemming's post.
+Instead I want to focus on describing how I feel this new board has benefited me as a programmer, and *why I think every programmer that likes to tweak their workflow should try something like this out*.

 I'm sure that possibilities are limited only to your imagination, but here are a few of my favorite tweaks that can be easily programmed with the